pedi10/introtoflutterui_umee/tutorials/dashboard_walkthrough.md

 - Wait for a while for terminal to build and deploy the project.

 - Get the deployment link from your terminal.
----
-If you wish to build Dashboard Page step by step, and learn more about each code and concept, visit [Dashboard Step by Step](dashboard_step_by_step.md)